thorpej/CoPicoVision/README.md

 ### Address decoding and memory
 Address decoding is performed using 2 GAL22V10 programmable logic devices.
-The ColecoVision uses 2 74LS138s for address decoding, but also requires some extra logic to invert some of the signals used by the decoders.
+The original ColecoVision uses 2 74LS138s for address decoding, but also requires some extra logic to invert some of the signals used by the decoders.
 By using GALs for this purpose, I save the extra logic chips.

-The ColecoVision also uses a 74LS74 along with some additional logic gates to add a wait-state when the Z80 performs an opcode fetch.
+The ColecoVision also uses a 74LS74 dual D-type flip-flop along with some additional logic gates to add a wait-state when the Z80 performs an opcode fetch.
 It does this presumably to give some extra breathing room to slow ROMs (of the Z80 machine cycles, M1 has the tightest timing).
-There is plenty of space in the MEMDEC GAL for this, so that's where I put it (since it's all about the opcode fetch from memory).
-There is a large comment in the
+There is plenty of space in the MEMDEC GAL for this, so that's where I put it.
-[MEMDEC GAL](gal-files/memdec.gal) source file that explains how the wait-state generator works.
+There is a large comment in the [MEMDEC GAL](gal-files/memdec.gal) source file that explains how the wait-state generator works.

 The BIOS ROM for the CoPicoVision is contained in a 150ns 28C64 EEPROM.
 I chose this part because:
-* I have a bunch of them on-hand.
+* I had a bunch of them on-hand.
 * They're totally fast enough.
 * They're still being made and you can buy them new from Mouser and DigiKey.

 The CoPicoVision's RAM is an AS6C62256-55SCN, which is a 32KB 55ns SRAM chip.

-The ColecoVision's address space is divided into 8 8KB "pages":
+The ColecoVision's memory address space is divided into 8 8KB "pages":

 * $0000 - BIOS ROM
 * $2000 - Expansion